vstoykov/sitesearch/README.rst

 Requires
 ========

-It runs on Python 2 and 3.
-Requires :code:`requests` and :code:`lxml`
+It runs on Python 3.
+Requires :code:`requests`.
+Optionaly it will use :code:`lxml` if available for speed and security.